 All about that paper, boy: Donald Glover’s most money roles

 If you’re anything like us, you’re currently all about Donald Glover.
 The award-winning actor, writer, director, musician, and overall renaissance man is in production on season three of Atlanta.
-Last year he stunned audiences with the surprise music video for his new song “This is America”, and can next be seen as the smoothest talking smuggler in the galaxy as Lando Calrissian in Solo: A Star Wars Story.
+He stunned audiences with the surprise music video for his song “This is America”, and can next be seen as the smoothest talking smuggler in the galaxy as Lando Calrissian in Solo: A Star Wars Story.
 The guy is on fire right now.

 If you’ve been a fan for Glover for a while (even his early standup days), you’re likely not all that surprised at his current streak of success.
 Throughout his career, Glover has been one of the most interesting performers on screen – even in the most minor of roles.
 Here’s our ranking of Glover’s roles that prove he’s always been dynamite.